The following scholarship opportunities apply to students studying accounting:

 Award: Competitive merit-based awards up to $5,000.
-Awarded once each year.
+Awarded per academic year.

 Requirements: Available only to full-time undergraduate and graduate minority students.
 Granted primarily based on merit (academic and personal achievement); financial need is evaluated as a secondary criteria.
 Minorities are defined as Black, Native American/Alaskan Native or Hispanic.

-Requirements: Female non-traditional accounting major, may be in undergraduate or graduate school
+Requirements: Female non-traditional junior or senior accounting major, may be in undergraduate or graduate school.